ryanlo7/bActive/README.md

 ## TESTING:
 We have implemented 5 test cases in testcases.json as well as server-side test cases in match.js.
-Their respective descriptions are in the code as well as our report for part B. We have described them below as well:
+Their respective descriptions are in the code in the ‘tests’ folder, as well as our report for part B. We have described them below as well:

 Test Case 1: Login Page HTTP GET